 Tinted sunscreen or BB cream with SPF.

-Of course!
 I regularly get facials and chemical peels every six weeks.
 I do non-ablative laser resurfacing treatments once every two to three months (I wish I could do it more often) and lately I've also been doing Photodynamic therapy (without a photosensitizer) for skin rejuvenation after a facial or chemical peel.
 Of course, some botulinum toxin injections and fillers help a lot, too!

 Chemical peels exfoliate the top layer of the skin stimulating new “skin” formation.
 I usually get a glycolic 40% peel sometimes followed by a retinol 3% peel.
 Non-ablative laser resurfacing heats the dermis stimulating collagen production.
 The one I use also evens my complexion and takes care of broken capillaries and uneven pigmentation.
 The PDT also stimulates collagen formation.
 I specifically use the Medisol PDT/LED by Deleo.
 Botulinum toxin injections prevent formation of permanent lines and wrinkles, while fillers address volume loss or enhance your features.